The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

 Root

-The Lindheimer’s Βeeblossom has a woody central taproot-rhizome that goes deep, forming a powerful root system that helps it successfully with medium-term drought periods.
+Lindheimer’s Βeeblossom has a woody central taproot that goes deep, forming a powerful root system that helps it successfully with medium-term drought periods.

 Stems & Twigs

-The clumping, dense stems of the plant are numerous, rather thin, and change color depending on their age.
-When they are young the twigs have a brownish red color, which gradually turns green and in maturing take a color greenish brown.
+The clumping, dense stems of the plant are numerous, rather thin, and villous.
+The color of the shoots changes depending on their age.
+When young, they are brownish-red, gradually turning green and then brownish-green as they mature.

 Leaves